kr/cubby/README.md

 configuration is necessary.
 If a node fails, Cubby will re-replicate files to maintain your desired level of reduncancy.

+# Reliable

+Unlike similar systems, Cubby doesn't have a centralized "manager" or "metadata server" to fail.
+File data and metadata are distributed evenly and redundantly among all Cubby nodes.
+If one node fails, directory lookups and file retrieval continue to work with the remaining nodes.

 # Scalable

 Cubby is designed to scale to hundreds of nodes and petabytes of storage.